Mushroom-Daemon/doks/content/docs/1_Introduction/credibility.md

 In the lessons that follow, you will learn some of the most useful elements of persuasion in written copy&mdash;how to channel your prospect’s innermost desires and link them to your cause, product, or offer in a unique way that inspires action.
 Learning to do this is a superpower that must be treated with wielded responsibly.

 Because there is a fine line between persuasion and manipulation.
 Persuasion is the pursuit of truth.
+Seek the truth, believe it, and you will find yourself a persuasive writer.
 It is a means of manipulation.
 Manipulation, on the other hand, involves using deceptive or coercive tactics to exploit vulnerabilities or mislead someone into making a decision that is not in their best interest.
 It often involves hidden motives and a lack of transparency.

 Doing so, in my most humble opinion, is not about trickery.